sahuang3/ENGR-492/Code/Assignment 1/readme.txt

-Files too large due to outputs
+Files are too large due to outputs